brickcap/openresty_examples/book.md

 ```

 and it will append the body data to the error log.
 One of the areas where I feel that openresty is lagging in the code inspection part.
 Unlike it's name  `ngx.print()` does not print to the console but instead outputs the data to the client.
-Although using a combination of displaying the error log on the console and openresty's log functions we can display results on our terminal but still it is not as good as other say `console.log()` in node js.
+Although using a combination of displaying the error log on the console and openresty's log functions we can display results on our terminal but still it is not as good as say `console.log()` in node js.
 Maybe the tooling for debugging openresty scripts will improve in the future.
-But it's just a minor impedence and does not bother much once you get used to it.
+But it's a minor impedence that does not bother much once you get used to it.

+<h1 id="organization"></h1>

+<small><a href="#contents">Back to the contents</a></small>